Which Plants Can Take the Fort Worth TX Heat?

 After choosing your part of the state by zip code or region, you filter results by selecting from traits such as sun exposure, flower color and bloom season, foliage characteristics and winter cold tolerance (USDA Plant Hardiness Zone).

-So, for example, if you live in the Dallas-Fort Worth area (Region B — north and central Texas), your USDA zone is 8 and you want a perennial plant with red flowers that blooms in fall and loves full sun, it gives you 14 choices including China Pinks, Salvias and Turk’s Cap.
+So, for example, if you live in the Fort Worth area (Region B — north and central Texas), your USDA zone is 8 and you want a perennial plant with red flowers that blooms in fall and loves full sun, it gives you 14 choices including China Pinks, Salvias and Turk’s Cap.

 However, if you change your exposure from full sun to shade, you now have five choices, once again including Turk’s Cap, which has the top sustainability score at 10.
 No contest!
 You like the flexibility of this plant, its bloom time from spring to fall and the fact that hummingbirds love it.